 The following three thumbnails show the laser rod, the two lamps, and the respective models that are designed to facilitate the construction process.

 In the picture to the immediate left, the capacitors are shown as individual components.
 Although there are 10 units in total, I plan to initially test the lamps using only 8 capacitors.
 If the lamps do not show any signs of wear or stress, then I will consider adding the additional pair.
 In the picture on the right, the series parallel arrangement is shown.
+It totals 2240J at 800V.
 In addition to balancing resistors, each capacitor has neon lamps to indicate charge.

 The next photo, on the left, gives a detailed glimpse of an example of the resistor arrangement that is placed across each capacitor.